aspiers/git-explode/README.rst

 Use case #4: Breaking down giant commits
 ----------------------------------------

-Split giant commit into commits one per hunk, then regroup into commits based on that.
+Split giant commit into commits one per hunk, then regroup into topics along with previous related commits.
+(Note that the previous related commits are required here for the regrouping to work, since hunks within a single commit are by definition independent of each other.)

 Installation